CieloCris/Pewlett_Hackard_Analysis/README.md

 As we can see, there is a considerable representation of expected retirees in almost all departments, but there are about 59 apprentices for every mentor, which means that there will be a shortage of qualified mentors.
 A suggestion would be to study the skills that each mentor requires according to the department, in order to calculate how many people the mentor can help.

 **Suggested tables**
-It is recommended to study not only the titles but also the departments separately for better organization, as shown in the suggested table:
+We recommended to study not only the titles but also the departments separately for better organization, as shown in the suggested table:

+###### Unique titles by Department
 ![Alt text](/Resources/title_and_depto.png "imagen6")

-Finally, we decided to create a new query that counts the number of roles or positions per department.
+Finally, we suggested to create a new query that counts the number of roles or positions per department.

+###### Position to fill per deparment
 ![Alt text](/Resources/roles.png "imagen7")